Termite

 Conclusion

-When you’re dealing with termites, knowing the difference between soldiers and workers helps you identify and tackle infestations early.
+When you’re dealing with termites, knowing the difference between soldiers and workers — and understanding how alates, swarmers, larvae, and nymphs fit into the caste system and lifecycle — helps you identify and tackle infestations early.
 You’ll spot workers more often since they’re the ones causing damage, while soldiers defend these destructive activities.
-Don’t wait to see both types – if you notice any termite signs, contact a pest control professional immediately to protect your home’s structure.
+Swarmers are often the first warning sign visible to homeowners.
+Don’t wait to see multiple types — if you notice any termite signs, contact a pest control professional immediately to protect your home‘s structure.